m-moya/RepData_PeerAssessment1/PA1_template.md

 The data used in the following analysis was in the RepData_PeerAssessment for on GitHub on 2015-07-17.

-The github directory was cloned to a Github subdirectory of my home directory and the data loaded and accessed from there.
+The GitHub directory was cloned to a Github subdirectory of my home directory and the data loaded and accessed from there.
 The data contains a header for the first row and dates in the second column.
 The data was loaded with stringsAsFactors=FALSE to keep the date column as a 'character' type.

 ```r
 setwd("~/GitHub/RepData_PeerAssessment1")